-1. Exogenous Non-Storm Changes: shall consist of material cost or revenue changes from the Annual Base Rate filing.
+1. Exogenous Non-Storm Changes Exogenous Non-Storm Changes shall consist of material cost or revenue changes from the Annual Base Rate filing.
 Exogenous Non-Storm Changes shall be measured over each fiscal year.
-Cost or revenue changes are material if the aggregate amount in any measurement period exceeds \$1.2 million, and they relate to the following:
+Cost or revenue changes are material if the aggregate amount in any measurement period exceeds \$1.2 million, and they relate to the following: 1.
+Changes in tax laws that impact the Company.

-- 1. Changes in tax laws that impact the Company. - 2.
-Changes in Generally Accepted Accounting Principles. - Any Federal Energy Regulatory Commission or New England Independent System Operator rule, tariff or other changes affecting the Company and not a part of the Power Supply Adjustor. - 4.
-Other regulatory, judicial or legislative changes affecting the Company. - 5.
-Net loss of major customer(s) load not related to weather and not a part of the Retail Revenue Adjustor. - 6.
-Major unplanned maintenance costs or investments, such as those incurred due to unexpected major maintenance (unrelated to storms) and major repairs to Company-owned power plants and not a part of the Power Supply Adjustor.
+2. Changes in Generally Accepted Accounting Principles.

+3. Any Federal Energy Regulatory Commission or New England Independent System Operator rule, tariff or other changes affecting the Company and not a part of the Power Supply Adjustor.

+4. Other regulatory, judicial or legislative changes affecting the Company.
+5. Net loss of major customer(s) load not related to weather and not a part of the Retail Revenue Adjustor.

+6. Major unplanned maintenance costs or investments, such as those incurred due to unexpected major maintenance (unrelated to storms) and major repairs to to unexpected major maintenance (unrelated to storms) and major repairs to Company-owned power plants and not a part of the Power Supply Adjustor.
 The \$1.2 million for Exogenous Non-Storm changes is a threshold not a deductible.
-If the threshold is met the total incremental impact of the Exogenous Non-Storm Change will be reported 60 days after the end of each fiscal year, along with a proposal to collect costs or return revenues to customers.
-This may include proposing to offset the costs, or apply the revenue against, other annual adjustors in this Plan, or propose a plan to collect from, or return these benefits to customers separately through a line-item credit, as it has done for federal tax reform benefits as approved by the Commission in 2018 and the Company's 2019 base rate filing in Case No. 18-0974-TF.
+If the threshold is met the total incremental impact of the Exogenous Non-Storm Change will be reported 60 days after the end of each fiscal year, along with a proposal to Final Multi-Year Regulation Plan June 7, 2019 (as amended September 3, 2020 in Case No. 20-1401-PET) Page 25 of 35 collect costs or return revenues to customers.
+This may include proposing to offset the costs, or apply the revenue against, other annual adjustors in this Plan, or propose a plan to collect from, or return these benefits to customers separately through a lineitem credit, as it has done for federal tax reform benefits as approved by the Commission in 2018 and the Company's 2019 base rate filing in Case No. 18-0974- TF.